DWI Court Missouri: What You Should Expect Before & After Sentencing

 Municipal Court DWI Missouri

 The DWI court is a treatment court, and hence it does not follow the typical path of a drunk driving trial.
 The municipal court is intended to provide tools to people with an alcohol or substance abuse problem who need to recover from their addiction and not repeat their DWI offenses.

 In traditional courts, DWI offenders are usually sentenced to jail, after which they are eligible for a five-year probation period.
 However, offenders in DWI courts do not have to serve time in jail as they are usually put under monitoring immediately.

 For repeat offenders, DWI court may be an option.
 However, it is always critical to consult with a criminal defense attorney who will provide legal advice on your options.

-Contact the Ozarks DWI Law Clinic today, and we may have our skilled and experienced attorney work on your case.
+Contact the Ozarks DWI Law Clinic today, and we may have our skilled and experienced attorney working on your case.
 We have successfully represented countless clients facing DWI charges in Missouri, and we may help you avoid severe consequences such as jail time and significant fines.